mszegedy/plea/story/ch-8.md

 Her last breath of willpower exhausted, Katya slumped over on the table, moving the unfinished schedule out of the way first lest she smear its pencil marks.
 "Okay, Pyotr, I'm really tired now, and I really don't have anything else to contribute.
 Read my mind if you want, I really don't.
 May I be left alone now?"

 Pyotr paused a bit to process, then said, "Very well.
 Thanks for the intel, one way or the other.
-I think I'll model Art—I mean ▓▒▓▓▓▓▒, sorry, I don't know why that's so difficult—as essentially another Alexey, just with a different background.
+I think I'll model Art—I mean ▓▒▓▓▓▓▒, sorry, I don't know why that's so difficult, maybe it just flows nicer—as essentially another Alexey, just with a different background.
 And, uh, gender identity, I guess.
 Oh, one more thing: do you know of any assets ▓▒▓▓▓▓▒ possesses besides the car?
 That's the only one we have on the books."

 Katya held both hands up in a weary "I don't know" gesture.